akshatanurag/esummit2k19-API-Node/readme.md

     /api/reset/:token = **POST**
         -Expects
             -Password (Name: password)
             -Please keep new and confirm password fields in frontend.
-And if the match the send th epassword on this route.
+And if they match the send the password on this route.

 ```
 ---